 3. Finding a replacement takes a lot of time

 Looking for replacements is a task that comes with doubts and risk.
 The chances of firing an under-performer and finding a high-performer are low.
-Managers don’t have the time to keep looking for replacements and hence they delay firing their current under-performers.
+Managers don’t have the time to keep looking for replacements, and hence they delay firing their current under-performers.

 2. The firm has invested a lot in this employee

 Hiring new employees takes up a lot of investment from the firm’s point of view.
 Because of these expenditures like training, administration and other costs, most firms avoid such an investment frequently.
-Once the employees are hired, it can really hit hard if they don’t perform as expected.
-Managers think of the high costs involved which makes them delay firing such an employee.
+Once the employees are hired, it can hit hard if they don’t perform as expected.
+Managers think of the high costs involved which make them delay firing such an employee.

 However, managers need to think about the benefits a high-performer will bring to the organisation.
 Due to the good performance, the firm will benefit in the form of increased sales and better customer satisfaction.

-1. But… I Hired Him!
+1. But… I hired him!

 In case an employee is not performing well, and the manager has hired him, it looks bad.
 Therefore, managers delay firing the employee and rather blame themselves for the failure.
 The solution to this is: take immediate action.
 If you made a mistake, admit it and take some action before it takes up even more time and money.
 Managers should not care what others think and look at the long-term results this will bring.